microsoft/hcsshim/internal/tools/securitypolicy/README.md

 ### `-v`

 Required for `-t fragment`.
-Specified the fragment SVN as a semantic versioning number, *e.g.*, "1.0.0"
+Specified the fragment SVN as a monotonically increasing integer.
+*e.g.*, 1.
+Typically only incremented for security relevent changes.

 ## Authorization